 BOLTING: One common thing that many Autism Service Dogs do is offer peace of mind for children and their families by keeping a child tethered in public places.
-This helps to prevent the child from running off or running in front of an automobile.
 Often the child is tethered to the dog and the parent/handler holds the dog’s leash.
 This usually fosters a new found sense of independence and empowerment for the child.
 Just having two hands free to conduct mundane activities like paying for groceries, or holding a purse is a new found luxury for the caregivers/parents.
-The Autism Service Dog can be trained to anchor to the floor should the child suddenly bolt away from the service dog and parent/handler.

-WANDERING: Some Autism Service Dogs are trained to track the scent of, hold, retrieve, or find a child who wanders or runs away.
+WANDERING: Some Autism Service Dogs are trained to hold or retrieve a child who wanders or runs away.

-PICA: Some children with Autism Spectrum Disorders eat things that they should not, such as: dirt, clay, chalk, feces, sand, crayons, pencils, etc. Autism Service Dogs can halt or redirect this undesirable behavior.
+PICA: Some children with Autism Spectrum Disorders eat things that they should not, such as: dirt, clay, chalk, feces, sand, crayons, pencils, etc. Autism Service Dogs can be trained to halt this undesirable behavior.

 FIRE SAFETY: When a smoke detector activates, a dog may be trained to lead the child to the front door or fire exit.

 SNEAKING/ESCAPING: Individuals with Autism Spectrum Disorders are commonly very adept at escaping their homes or sneaking away from their safe environments.
-Their service dog may be trained to sleep next to/guard the child.
+Their service dog may be trained to bark or alert a caregiver or parent.
 This can provide a peace of mind and quality of sleep for the entire family that was not previously possible.

 STIMMING: Many people with Autism Spectrum Disorders engage in various self-stimulating behaviors including: hand flapping, spinning, rocking, making repetitive vocal sounds, or unusual finger movements.
-An Autism Service Dog may halt, divert, or redirect these behaviors as well.
+An Autism Service Dog may be trained to halt or divert these behaviors as well.